 Prerequisites: DAN 140 and DAN 141.

 Description: This is the first course in the DAN 240-241 sequence.
-The intermediate
+The intermediate dancer works to develop the technical skills and understanding essential to performance of modern dance and ballet works.

 DAN 241 - Intermediate Modern Dance Technique and Ballet